HILTI: Construction-Specific Instance Segmentation

 A few hundred labelled frames isn't enough for production-grade training, so we're building a procedural Blender pipeline that manufactures them.

-- Generates synthetic construction interiors with parameterised columns, doors, windows, staircases, and elevator shafts.
+- Generates synthetic construction interiors with parameterised columns, doors, door frames, windows, staircases, and elevator shafts, using Poly Haven HDRIs and PBR materials with domain randomisation.

 Technical details

-The pipeline converts equirectangular input into perspective views, runs an off-the-shelf segmentation backbone, and merges predictions back into the panoramic frame.
+The pipeline converts equirectangular input into six perspective cube faces, runs an instance-segmentation model on each, stitches predictions back into the panoramic frame, and tracks instances across frames.

-- Output: per-instance masks with class labels and unique IDs
+- Output: per-instance masks with class labels and temporally-stable IDs

-- Synthetic data: procedural Blender scenes rendered to equirectangular with per-instance masks
+- Synthetic data: procedural Blender scenes rendered to the cube-face format with per-instance masks

 Key technical decisions

-- Orthogonal projection over spherical CNNs: Re-projecting to perspective lets us reuse COCO/ADE20K pretrained checkpoints.
-Spherical convolutions are more principled but need custom operators and lose most of the pretraining benefit.
+- Cubemap re-projection over spherical CNNs: Re-projecting to perspective faces lets us reuse COCO-pretrained checkpoints directly.
+Spherical convolutions are more principled but need custom operators and forfeit most of the pretraining benefit.

-- Multi-architecture ablation: YOLO, Mask2Former, and Roboflow span fast/simple, slow/strong, and off-the-shelf.
-Different bias/variance tradeoffs help isolate what's data-limited versus model-limited on a small dataset.
+- Multi-architecture ablation: YOLO11, Mask2Former, and RF-DETR span CNN single-stage, transformer query-based, and real-time DETR.
+The different bias/variance trade-offs help isolate what's data-limited versus model-limited on a small dataset.

-- Blender for synthetic data: Real construction-site labelling is expensive and slow.
-A procedural pipeline gives unlimited annotated frames with full control over class balance.
+- Blender for synthetic data: Real construction-site labelling is expensive and slow, with rare classes badly under-represented.
+A procedural pipeline gives unlimited annotated frames with full control over class balance, in the same cube-face format as the real data.

 Challenges & tradeoffs